james8268/Buggy/README.md

 * \# - Stops the buggy before taking a water level reading.

 ## How to control the buggy using Bluetooth low energy (BLE).
-When the Bluetooth code has been uploaded to the ESP32 you can connect an android device only (IOS does not support BLE).
+When the Bluetooth.ino code has been uploaded to the ESP32 you can connect an android device only (IOS does not support BLE).
 By going into the android device settings, "ESP32test" will be able to be paired with the device.

 ![Screenshot_20201210-120007](https://user-images.githubusercontent.com/72760747/101770647-a4637980-3ae0-11eb-90b3-c1a65112bd18.png)